sframe-wg/sframe/draft-ietf-sframe-enc.md

 for some time to allow for out-of-order delivery, but should be deleted promptly.

-If a new participant joins mid-call, they will need to receive from each sender (a) the current sender key for that sender and (b) the current KID value for the sender.
+If a new participant joins in the middle of a session, they will need to receive from each sender (a) the current sender key for that sender and (b) the current KID value for the sender.
 Evicting a participant requires each sender to send a fresh sender key to all receivers.

 ## MLS